 A question we are frequently asked by our clients is whether their planning proposal requires pre-app and if so, do we think pre-app is worth it.

 The majority of local planning authorities offer a pre-application service.
-The service usually constitutes an informal discussion with a planning officer, either in the form of a meeting or written response, and takes place before the submission of a planning application.
+The service usually constitutes a non-binding view from a planning officer on your development proposal.
+This is generally in the form of a meeting, written response or both.
+It takes place before the submission of a planning application.

 Whilst the Planning Practice Guidance (PPG) acknowledges that a developer is not required to engage in pre-app before submitting an application, it also advises that: